opensearch-project/documentation-website/docs/opensearch-dashboards/reporting.md

 # Reporting

-The OpenSearch Dashboards reports feature lets you create PNG, PDF, and CSV reports.
-To use reports, you must have the correct permissions.
-For summaries of the predefined roles and the permissions they grant, see the [security plugin](../../security/access-control/users-roles/#predefined-roles).
+You can use OpenSearch Dashboards to create PNG, PDF, and CSV reports.
+To create reports, you must have the correct permissions.
+For a summary of the predefined roles and the permissions they grant, see the [security plugin](../../security/access-control/users-roles/#predefined-roles).

 ## Create reports from Discovery, Visualize, or Dashboard

-On-demand reports let you quickly generate a report from the current view.
+Quickly generate an on-demand report from the current view.

-1. From the top bar, choose **Reporting**.
+1. From the top menu bar, choose **Reporting**.
-1. For dashboards or visualizations, **Download PDF** or **Download PNG**.
+1. For dashboards or visualizations, choose **Download PDF** or **Download PNG**.
 From the Discover page, choose **Download CSV**.

    Reports generate asynchronously in the background and might take a few minutes, depending on the size of the report.
 A notification appears when your report is ready to download.